jjn2009/kevlar/readme.md

  When any portion of a purchase order is shared with a new party, the system is designed so that the following verifications can easily made against the data

   - The data is approved by all of the parties
-  - That the terms are current and have not been superseded by a more recent version
+  - That the terms are current and have not been superceded by a more recent version
   - Privacy of underlying business data.